SharkSnack/shiren-4/content/guides/rescue-passwords.md

 ---
 title: "Rescue Passwords"
-metaTitle: "Bracelets - Shiren the Wanderer 4: The Eye of God Wiki"
+metaTitle: "Rescue Passwords - Shiren the Wanderer 4: The Eye of God Wiki"
-metaDescription: "Complete bracelet details for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Rescue passwords to obtain rare items in Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---